simonchu47/CarND-Advanced-Lane-Lines/README.md

 ## Advanced Lane Finding Project

+This project is the fouth project of Udacity Self-driving Car Nanodegree Term1.
 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.